 Imagine filling the ball field at Giant Stadium almost twice over with cans, packages and boxes of food.
 That's the relative size of Food Bank's 90,000-square-foot warehouse — including a freezer and refrigerator for perishable products — located in the Hunts Point Cooperative Market in the Bronx.

 Every weekday food is collected, stored, repacked and distributed to our network of more than 1,000 community-based member programs throughout the five boroughs.
 Food Bank's free, full-delivery operation dispatches 8 to 10 tractor-trailers full of food to help our network provide free meals every day to New Yorkers in need.
-Food Bank distributes millions of pounds of food every year, including approximately 13 million pounds of fresh produce and more than 1 million pounds of meat and seafood.
+Food Bank distributes millions of pounds of food every year, including more than 18 million pounds of fresh produce and more than 1 million pounds of meat and seafood.
 To date, Food Bank has distributed more than 958 million pounds of food.

 Food Bank is unique in that it goes beyond the procurement, storage and distribution of food.
 The warehouse's advanced management system, including scannable bar codes, streamlines order processing and tracking for our food assistance program network.
 This system monitors and ensures a FIFO — first-in, first-out — system of processing food product.
 It also functions as a perpetual inventory control, expedites order fulfillment and provides an efficient order and tracking system for our network.